CodingMoore/code_typing_game/README.md

 - when entering a new prompt, any phrase that has '<' followed directly by more characters does not print properly to the DOM. '<' and '< something' appear without issue.
   - fixed 12.2.2020
 - blinking cursor will occasionally speed up
+- prompt and user input are not centered when using some versions of firefox.
 ## **Technology Used**
 * HTML
 * JavaScript